ishibaki/symmetry_paper/manuscript/4_results.md

 The chirality index obtained from this procedure was designated as "live chirality index," and the laterality score of each embryo was marked 1, 0.5, and 0, as the hindgut subsequently showed normal LR asymmetry, non-laterality (bilateral symmetry), and inverse LR asymmetry, respectively.

 To investigate whether the live chirality index directs the rotational direction of the hindgut, we conducted a statistical correlation analysis between the live chirality index and laterality score of each embryo.
-We found that the LR-randomization phenotypes of *emc^AP6^* homozygote was appropriate for this purpose, because the hindgut of these embryos shows normal and inverse LR asymmetry as well as non-laterality, whereas the overall structure of the hindgut is virtually normal besides the defects in its LR asymmetry [@Ishibashi2019].
+We found that the LR-randomization phenotypes of *emc^AP6^* homozygote were appropriate for this purpose, because the hindgut of these embryos shows normal and inverse LR asymmetry as well as non-laterality, whereas the overall structure of the hindgut is virtually normal besides the defects in its LR asymmetry [@Ishibashi2019].
 To evaluate the consistency between the chirality indexes obtained from fixed and live embryos, we analyzed the mean of live chirality indexes in wild-type and *emc^AP6^* homozygous embryos before the hindgut rotation.
 The [mean]{.insertion author="Tomoki Ishibashi" date="2020-09-20T00:12:02Z"} live chirality indexes of wild-type and *emc^AP6^* homozygous embryos were $-0.12 \pm 0.04$ and $-0.02 \pm 0.03$, respectively, which were very similar to those of fixed embryos as reported before (wild-type, $-0.11 \pm 0.03$; *emc^AP6^* homozygote, $0.01 \pm 0.02$) [@Ishibashi2019].
 We found that each individual embryo of *emc^AP6^* homozygote showed a broad range of live chirality indexes as compared with that of wild-type, although the mean values of live chirality indexes were not significantly different between in the *emc^AP6^* mutants and the wild-type (Two-tailed t-test, $p = 0.069217$) ([@fig:fig3]B) [p-valueを修正済です]{.comment-start author="Tomoki Ishibashi" date="2020-09-20T00:42:12Z"}[]{.comment-end}.